-To access the device externally, we recommend using one of the following applications for Windows®:
+To access the device externally, we recommend you to use one of the following applications for Windows®:

 - AXIS Companion: free of charge, ideal for small systems with basic surveillance needs. - AXIS Camera Station: 30-day trial version free of charge, ideal for small to mid-size systems.